Second Corinthians 7:2–16 . . .

 There’s no getting around it: We all need to repent.
 Whenever we hurt someone else, break a law, tell a lie, take something from someone else, gossip, smear another person’s reputation, and so on, we need to repent, to change our mind, attitude, and behavior.
 Today’s passage gives us marvelous insight on how to repent properly.

-Second, Paul says, "I do not say this to condemn you" (v.
+* Second, Paul says, “I do not say this to condemn you” (v.
 3).
 Instead, and most importantly, he speaks very affirmatively.

 In vv.
-8–11, we come to the heart of this matter of repentance, finding a wonderful analysis of the actual process of bringing someone to repentance.
+8–11, we come to the heart of this matter of “repentance,” finding a wonderful analysis of the actual process of bringing someone to repentance.
 Notice that it starts with a very loving confrontation.
-Verse 8 refers to the "severe letter" (that Warren covered in our study of 1:14–2:4).
-In it the apostle said some very straightforward things to the Corinthians, knowing that he'd surely hurt them while writing it in distress.
-What a "loving admonition"!
-He gently confronts these people with what's wrong, which is the start of repentance.
+Verse 8 refers to the “severe letter” (that Warren covered in our study of 1:14–2:4).
+In it the apostle said some very straightforward things to the Corinthians, knowing that he’d surely hurt them while writing them in distress.
+What a “loving admonition”!
+He gently confronts these people with what’s wrong, which is the start of repentance.

-"Of Sorrow and Joy": Paul's Four Main Points Paul first describes "the joy of recovery" in vv.
-12–13a; it's what happens when godly sorrow leads to repentance.
+Of Sorrow and Joy: Paul’s Four Main Points Paul first describes the encouraging joy of “recovery” in vv.
+12–13a; it’s what happens when godly sorrow leads to repentance.
 We discover in those verses a renewed awareness of who we are.
-In effect, Paul's saying, The real reason I wrote wasn't to straighten out this problem.
+In effect, Paul’s saying, The real reason I wrote wasn’t to straighten out this problem.
 You got into this condition because you forgot who you were: sons of God and children of light.
-You have understanding of life that others don't have; you have power to act that others don't possess.
-I wrote to show you who you are so you'd want to change your behavior.
-That's what's happened, why I rejoice, and why I'm comforted.
+You have understanding of life that others don’t; and you have power to act that others lack.
+I wrote to hopefully show you who you are so you’d want to change your behavior.
+That’s what’s happened, why I rejoice and why I’m encouraged and comforted.

 When you treat repentance in this godly, scriptural way, it renews a sense of “confidence” — in Paul and in Titus.
 That’s the third point.
 It awakened the respect of others, as he writes in v.
 15. Titus was impressed by the Corinthians’ repentance.
 Their change of heart and actions impressed him.
 When we handle truthful accusations in a godly way, that is, instead of fighting back and getting defensive and angry, we acknowledge the truth and change our behavior.
 Such change leads to increased respect on each side.